Viveknegi1234/Mini-projects/README.md

 # Mini-projects
 A group of small projects and you can say that simple codes .

-in this group of small projects  we add some small and good projects which help to clear our basics.
+In this group of small projects  we add some small and good projects which help to clear our basics.

 1. Number guessing game.
    built using cpp